| August 2016 ~ Credibility Revisited

 decisions had to be based only on what happened in the courtroom.
 All of

+the people we encountered on the case were previously unknown to us.
 The decision of the jury came down to credibility.
 We were asked to

-1. Whether the prosecution and accusing witness had proven that the
+decide: 1.
+Whether the prosecution and accusing witness had proven that the

+defendant had broken the law.
 2. Or, whether the defendant was not guilty of the charges because the

+prosecution failed to prove their case.
 In our justice system, a defendant is innocent until proven guilty.
 Our

 American jury system is unique in that we bring together 12 people — strangers who